 - high integrity and resilience;

 - an understanding of Aboriginal and Torres Strait Islander culture and demonstrated ability to relate to people from diverse backgrounds; and

 - hold a current manual drivers licence and be willing to travel to remote communities on unsealed roads

 All PPOs undergo a structured training and induction program to provide you with the skills, knowledge and confidence to be successful in the role.
 Within your first year of employment you are required to undertake and successfully complete a fully funded Certificate IV in Correctional Practice, giving you a nationally recognised qualification.
 Probation and Parole Officers will be appointed on a 12 month contract and will be required to complete the Certificate IV before becoming eligible for a permanent role.
 Upon commencement of a permanent position, staff will be subject to a standard period of probation.

-Applications are currently closed for PPO opportunities.
+Applications will be opening August 2017 for PPO opportunities.
 Our website will be updated promptly when recruitment commences, please visit our website regularly for updates.